Interview SR Kultur on CITES COP 20

 The discovery took place in the South-Central Vietnam Lowlands Subregion.
 The new species from Deo Ca Mountain was discovered on the ground near streams in the evergreen forest.
 Unfortunately, the habitat is not protected and is at risk of degradation.

-Roedder’s Narrow-mouth frog (Microhyla roedderi) was named by the international research team after me to honor my long-term support of conservation-based research of our Vietnamese-German cooperation team, including supporting student work and providing expertise in species distribution modeling.
+Roedder’s Narrow-mouth frog (Microhyla roedderi) was named by the international research team after me to honor my long-term support of conservation-based research of our Vietnamese-German cooperation team from Cologne Zoo, University of Cologne, and the Vietnam Academy of Science and Technology, Hanoi, Vietnam, including supporting student work and providing expertise in species distribution modeling.
 Given the rapid decline of biodiversity, effective education of the next generation of biologists/conservationists and developing joint projects in such international, interdisciplinary collaboration networks is pivotal for effective documentation and protection of species and habitats.

 I really like that small frog.
 Thank you so much!